JetBrains/mps-coderules/docs/content/language.md

 Contents of a rule is a block of code that gets executed when the rule is applied to the source model.
 If the input is specified, the declared parameter is available in the body.
 When no input is specified, the rule becomes «standalone» and is automatically executed once per every rules application.

 Rules may affect the scope of model locations that are processed during the application session.
 Suppose a production responsible for typechecking a location relies on presence of productions that are only available if some other location is processed as well.
 To guarantee that a certain model location is processed during the application session one uses `require` statement.

 ![](img/language-recoverct-700.png)
 _(example of using `require` statement)_

 #### Constraint Productions

 *Constraint productions* can be created at any place within rule body.
-A production has three main parts called head, guard, and body.
-The head defines what constraint trigger this production, and it can only contain constraints defined by the handler or one of the handlers it extends.
-The body can contain any visible constraints, as well as *predicates*.
+A production has three main parts called *head*, *guard*, and *body*.
+Head defines what constraint trigger this production, and it can only contain constraints defined by the handler or one of the handlers it extends.
+Body can contain any visible constraints, as well as *predicates*.
 A production must include either the body or the head, no production can omit both.
-The guard is optional, and it can only contain predicates.
+Guard is optional, and it can only contain predicates.

-Both the head and the body can declare *logical variables*.
+Both head and body can declare *logical variables*.
 By default a logical variable ranges over *terms*, although any POJO may be serve as a value.

 ![](img/language-compatibleWith-300.png)
 _(constraint production declaring logical variables)_